 In the ordinary course of our business, we collect and store confidential and sensitive data on our systems, including our proprietary business information and that of our customers and suppliers, and personally identifiable information of our employees and third parties.
 The secure storage, processing, maintenance and transmission of this information is critical to our operations.
 Increased global cybersecurity vulnerabilities, threats and more sophisticated and targeted cybersecurity attacks, including social engineering threats, pose a potentially significant risk to the security of our information technology systems, as well as the confidentiality, availability and integrity of our data and the confidential data of our employees, customers, suppliers and other third parties that we may hold.
 Despite the security measures we employ as a component of our information security program, our information technology systems may be vulnerable to cyber attacks, breaches or other failures due to employee error, malfeasance or other disruptions.
-Any such incidents could result in substantial remediation costs, legal claims or proceedings, liability under laws that protect the privacy of personal information, disruption to our operations, damage to our reputation and/or loss of competitive position.
+Any such incidents could compromise these systems and the information stored therein could be accessed, modified, publicly disclosed and/or lost or stolen.
+Any such incident could result in substantial remediation costs, legal claims or proceedings, liability under laws that protect the privacy of personal information, disruption to our operations, damage to our reputation and/or loss of competitive position.